LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    be set as the optional second parameter.
 It modifies the string object in place, not returning any value.

-.. method:: string->merge(where::integer, what::string, offset::integer= ?, length::integer= ?)
+.. member:: string->merge(where::integer, what::string, offset::integer= ?, length::integer= ?)

    This method merges a specified string into the base string.
 It requires the first parameter to specify the position in the base string for the merge to